 Let him know that you want to improve things and ask if there’s anything he wants you to do that can make things better.
 Talk about what’s happening with your marriage and why you feel left behind.

 Remember that it’s easier to be angry than admit that you’re hurt.
 Please resist the urge to attack your husband or badmouth his friends.

 Let your explanations be objective, so it’s more difficult for him to shrug away your assertion.

 Giving an ultimatum is also a bad idea.
 Imagine having to choose between the people you love and care the most about.
 That is a tough and hurtful situation to be in.
 Not to mention, it is also unfair to your partner.

 You are at war here.
 You’re two individuals trying to get your thoughts and feelings across from each other.
 And, sometimes, it can get messy.
 So try to be extra sensitive in how you phrase your concerns.

 Stay receptive but stand your ground.
 Do it in such a way that he can feel safe and comfortable to say his thoughts.

 You can even ask if he happens to have ideas on how to resolve the issue or what actions you both should take next.

-If you’re having trouble with this step, it won’t hurt to seek professional help if you’re both up to it.
+If you’re having trouble with this step, it won’t hurt to seek professional help from a therapist if you’re both up to it.
 Doing so may be able to clear things out and effectively lay out the issues you must face together.